MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-scenarios-deployment-migration.md

 ### Immediate transition approach

-You can immediately migrate from legacy LAPS to Windows LAPS by simultaneously (or as nearly as possible) making the following policy modifications:
+You can immediately migrate from legacy LAPS to Windows LAPS on existing devices using the following steps:

 1. Disable\remove the legacy LAPS policy
 1. Create and apply a Windows LAPS policy
 1. Monitor the managed device to confirm a successful transition
 1. Remove the legacy LAPS software

+The first two steps should be performed simultaneously (or as nearly so as possible).

 The easiest approach when configuring the Windows LAPS policy is to target the same account that was previously targeted in the legacy LAPS policy.
 If you choose to target a different account, then it's your responsibility to create the new account prior to applying the Windows LAPS policy.
 The first account should be removed if no longer needed.